CooperX522/DSP-Final-Project-2025-Echocardiograms/README.md

 To run the Python pipeline:

 1. Download the references and heart_image folder
+2. Open ```run_me.py``` Python program in your preferred IDE.
+3. In your IDE terminal, change your directory to the folder.
-2. Run the ```run_me.py``` Python program, which will cause a GUI to appear
-3. For the "Heart Images Folder Path", input the full path to the heart_images folder
-4. For the "Save Folder Path", input the full path to the folder you want to save the images to
-5. For the "Reference Ventricle Path", input the full path to reference_ventricle.jpg, which is provided to you in the references folder
+4. Run the ```run_me.py``` Python program, an LV diagram calculation will pop out. ~~which will cause a GUI to appear~~ ~~3.
+For the "Heart Images Folder Path", input the full path to the heart_images folder~~ ~~4.
+For the "Save Folder Path", input the full path to the folder you want to save the images to~~ ~~5.
+For the "Reference Ventricle Path", input the full path to reference_ventricle.jpg, which is provided to you in the references folder~~
-6. For the "Reference Background Path", input the full path to the reference_background.npy, which is provided to you in the references folder
+~~6.
+For the "Reference Background Path", input the full path to the reference_background.npy, which is provided to you in the references folder~~
-7. Press Go to run the algorithm
+~~7.
+Press Go to run the algorithm~~
-8. Check the save folder to see that the images are uploaded
+~~8.
+Check the save folder to see that the images are uploaded~~